mikescott/slim3-minifier/README.md

 removeComment       | `true` or `false`                                   | `false` removeDuplicateAttribute | `true` or `false`                              | `true`

 Please refer to the documentation of [zaininnari/html-minifier](https://github.com/zaininnari/html-minifier) for full descriptions of these options.
-Note that the default options used by this package differ
+Note that the default options used by this package differ from html-minifier's.

 ## License